 The Forum also holds a number of Open meetings over the three year term at which all leaseholders are invited to attend.
 Open meetings tend to address major policy decisions, ensuring that the Forum are kept up to date on issues affecting leaseholders and are called as and when required (at least once a year).
 During these meetings all leaseholders are invited to comment on, and contribute towards, to the topic(s) being discussed.

-We are elected every 3 years (next elections will be held Autumn 2018) and can co-opt additional members as required.
-The current membership list is here: http://democracy.camden.gov.uk/mgCommitteeDetails.aspx?ID=382
+The current Forum members are listed here.
+Forum members are elected every 3 years (next elections will be held Autumn 2021) and additional members may be co-opted as required.

 The Forum receives no funding from any organisation.
 We do use donated resources when suitable.
 Major examples include: